Are you aspiring to be a IT service desk manager?

 - General Management

 - Service Operations

 In most IT organizations, the service desk often represents the largest single function comprising of large teams with multiple shifts and locations.
 Managing the service desk requires general people management skills, which involves the following activities:

 - Training technicians.

 - Managing any third-party vendors.

 - Cost management and budgeting for the department.

 A service desk manager has to wear many hats.
 He/she is involved in the operations to make sure tickets are resolved in a timely manner; he/she may also be involved in other business-impacting initiatives.

-Apart from the general management role, a service desk manager is responsible for a critical function which is timely service delivery.
+Apart from the general management role, a IT service desk manager is responsible for a critical function which is timely service delivery.

 A service desk processes a large number of requests, and all of them have to be resolved within a defined SLA.
 The onus is on the service desk manager to make sure the SLA requirements are met, for which the manager performs some common service operations activities: